lo-language/velo/README.md

 #### How code generation works

-The compiler generates JavaScript source from the AST bottom-up by snapping together chunks of JS wrapped in the following classes, almost like assembling a JS AST.
+The compiler generates an intermediate representation (IR) for JavaScript source from the AST bottom-up by snapping together chunks of JS wrapped in the classes below, almost like a JS AST.
+It then renders the IR into a JS string.

 **JsConstruct**